josuigoa/gesluxe/README.md

 Gesluxe
 =======
-Basically is a fork from https://github.com/fljot/Gestouch
+Basically is a fork of https://github.com/fljot/Gestouch

 ##Supported gestures:
  * Tap